josephjaspers/blackcat_tensors/docs/README.md

 ```

 #### Important:
-  BCT must be linked to an apropriate BLAS implementation, and currently does not support any defaults. (__future__)
+  BCT must be linked to an apropriate BLAS implementation, and currently does not support any defaults.
   BLAS features currently only support double and float types, (Cuda currently only supports floats) (__future__, complex and integer support)

 Non-numeric types are supported though they are considered to be a secondary concern.